Agoric/documentation/main/zoe/api/zoe.md

 - `paymentKeywordRecord` <router-link to="/zoe/api/records.html#paymentkeywordrecord">`{PaymentKeywordRecord}`</router-link>
 - Returns: <router-link to="/zoe/api/records.html#offerresultrecord">`Promise<{OfferResultRecord}>`</router-link>

-To make an offer to a contract, the user must provide an invite ot the contract, a proposal (their rules for the offer), and the payments to be escrowed by Zoe.
+To make an offer to a contract, the user must provide an invite to the contract, a proposal (their rules for the offer), and the payments to be escrowed by Zoe.